APPENDICES

 ACADIA

-Mathieu, son of Louis D'Amours, a conseiller du Roy, and Élisabeth Tessier of St.-Paul de Paris, was born in the French capital in c1618.
-His family must have been well connected.
+Mathieu, son of Louis d'Amours, a conseiller du Roy, and Élisabeth Tessier of St.-Paul de Paris, was born in the French capital in c1618.
+His family, a noble one, was well connected.
 In October 1651, at age 33, Mathieu, still single, arrived at Québec with the new Canadian governor, Lauzon.
-Less than a year later, in April 1752 at Québec, Mathieu married Marie, daughter of Nicolas Marsolet de Saint-Aignan, a prominent Canadian.
+Less than a year later, in April 1752 at Québec, Mathieu married Marie, daughter of Nicolas Marsolet de Saint-Aignan, a prominent Canadian, and Marie La Bardide.
 In September 1663, at age 45, Mathieu became one of the seven founding members of the Conseil sourverain de Québec.
-In November 1672, he obtained the seigneury of Matane.
+In November 1672, he obtained the seigneurie of Matane.
 He lived to a ripe old age, dying at Québec in October 1695, age 77.
+Four of his daughters married into the Charron, Céloron de Blainville, de Villedonne, and Testard de Montigny families.
+Six of the sieur's sons married, most into prominent Canadian families, and five of them received seigneuries like their father, not in Canada but on Rivière St.-Jean in greater Acadia.

 Mathieu and Marie had 15 children, including nine sons, all born at Québec, seven of whom created families of their own.
 At least five of Mathieu's sons also married into prominent Canadian families and received seigneuries like their father: